celery/celery/docs/userguide/monitoring.rst

 the history of all events on disk may be very expensive.

-A sequence of events describes the cluster state in that time period, by taking periodic snapshots of this state we can keep all history, but still only periodically write it to disk.
+A sequence of events describes the cluster state in that time period, by taking periodic snapshots of this state you can keep all history, but still only periodically write it to disk.

 To take snapshots you need a Camera class, with this you can define